 Adapted to the respective local contexts, our activities defined in the Action Plan are targeted at the following main goals:

-- No cocoa sourcing from protected areas
+- No cocoa sourcing from protected areas as per local laws

 - Agroforestry systems for cocoa production

-- Supporting community forest protection, conservation, and reforestation
+- Supporting (community) forest protection, and reforestation

 Cocoa-driven deforestation is of particular relevance in West Africa, where most cocoa is grown.
 Working towards no-deforestation and agroforestry requires commitments from all actors with influence on the forest landscapes.
 Implementing effective measures is a shared responsibility and requires coordinated and collaborative efforts of governments, companies, and civil society organizations.
 As part of the activities to implement our Action Plan, we became a signatory of the Cocoa & Forest Initiative (CFI), a regional public-private partnership, in 2017.